 Middle East respiratory syndrome coronavirus (MERS-CoV) update

-Details of the case reported by the UAE are as follows:
+Details of the case notified from Kuwait are as follows:

 Based on the current situation and available information, WHO encourages all Member States to continue their surveillance for severe acute respiratory infections (SARI) and to carefully review any unusual patterns.